julianschill/klipper-led_effect/docs/LED_Effect.md

 parameter controls the decay rate.
 A good decay rate is 1.5.

 #### Twinkle
     Effect Rate:  1   Increases the probability that an LED will illuminate.
+(0 = never, 254 = always)
     Cutoff:       .25 Determines decay rate.
 A higher number yields quicker decay
     Palette:          Random color chosen
 Random flashes of light with decay along a strip.
 If a palette is specified,